Patra3/Glifcos/README.md

 ##### What are some bugs or errors?
 Glifcos varies on performance.
 There are bugs specific to your host, configuration, and enviornment.
 Don't think that Glifcos is completely unstable and a 'failed' project.
 I've put it on an Apache instance
 and it was stable.
-If you put it on Windows, there will defintely be some memory related leaks.
+If you put it on Windows, there will no longer be memory leaks...

 If you use a stable Apache web host, and a Unix PocketMine server... it will work just fine...